erikh2000/sl-react-ui/README.md

 But if you see a LICENSE file in a sub-directory of the repository, that license will apply to all files found in that directory.

 Also, avoid using fonts or other resources hosted from shared.wisp.studio.
-The website has CORS rules that prevent resources to be served from pages that don't match either "localhost:3000" or "wisp.studio".
+The website has CORS rules that prevent resources to be served from pages that don't match either "localhost:3000" or one of my domains.
 You can circumvent this, e.g., downloading the file and re-hosting it.
 But some files at that website have licenses that I purchased which aren't transferable to you.

 ### Contributing